 No. In general, our investments are focused along the Joyce grant making continuum, strongly emphasizing research, policy development, advocacy and policy implementation.
 For example, our Educator Effectiveness portfolio seeks to grow high-quality teacher training routes, such as residencies and registered apprenticeships.
 We support state and federal policy development, advocacy, and technical assistance to states to ensure these routes lead to a diverse, highly effective workforce.
 We do not fund the teacher training programs, themselves, nor do we fund stipends for teacher candidates in the residency programs.

 Do you fund government agencies and programs?

 We mainly make grants to nonprofit organizations.
 However, we occasionally fund government initiatives that promise to lead to systems or policy changes.
 Sometimes we fund technical assistance to government agencies seeking to change or implement policies.

 We focus on applied public policy research.
 The research must be geared towards informing how districts, post-secondary institutions, or state/federal policymakers might approach a significant problem.
 Often, this means researching whether a specific policy has been—or would be—effective in helping students or what might be the unintended consequences of the policy.

 Are there important education and economic mobility issues not addressed by Joyce’s Education & Economic Mobility Program?

 - Yes.
 With limited resources, we are focused on the challenges described in the program guidelines above.
 Topics that fall outside our priorities include:

 - Pre-K programs aimed at children birth to five.
 Our education grant making is focused on policies in the kindergarten through post-secondary space;

 - Scholarships, school voucher programs, and similar programs that primarily benefit individuals.
-Our focus is on district, state, and federal policy and system change;
+Our focus is on district, state, and federal policy and system change; and

 Do you fund state and federal efforts that seek to make college free or cancel debt?